rails/rails/guides/source/active_storage_overview.md

 ```

 To create a download link, use the `rails_blob_{path|url}` helper.
 Using this
-helper will allow you to set disposition.
+helper allows you to set the disposition.

 ```ruby
 rails_blob_path(user.avatar, disposition: "attachment")